Farrasffn/GEEMAP_LandcoverChange/README.md

-# GEEMAP_LandcoverChange
+# About
-An implementation of GEEMAP Library for landcover change.
+An implementation of GEEMAP Library for landcover change (Taman Nasional Gunung Leuser).

+# Source
+Universitas Indonesia - KOKUS Project.

+Data : USGS.

+May, 2024.